 The heart of the Triana neighborhood is the Mercado de Triana set in the building of the historical inquisitional court.
 The market has market stalls with fresh fruits, vegetables, fish, meats, but also shops and bars for sampling traditional Andalusian food.
 Besides that, some of the best Seville’s tapas bars and cervecerías are in Triana!

 Check out the3.5-Hour Spanish Cooking Class & Triana Market Tour in Seville and taste some local food with a glass of classic Sherry wine!

 But remember, Triana is famous for pottery production.
 If you want to buy an authentic souvenir in Seville, choose some Andalusian pottery in one of the amazing ceramics shops in Triana!

 There’s no proper visit to the capital of Andalusia without watching an authentic Flamenco show.

-Take your seat, grab a glass of Sangria along with tasty tapas and watch an exciting Flameco show at famous Baraka Sala Flamenca in Triana in Seville!
+Take your seat, grab a glass of Sangria along with tasty tapas and watch an exciting Flameco show at the famous Baraka Sala Flamenca in Triana in Seville!

 The show and the setting are something to write home about!

 16. ENJOY THE SUNSET VIEWS FROM METROPOL PARASOL

 Bizzare Metropol Parasol is a one-a-kind wooden structure made in the form of a giant mushroom.